DNyaika/BigData/README.md

 ####With Maven

 ```
-Create a root folder,navigate to that folder and perform the following
+# Create a root folder, navigate to that folder and perform the following
 mkdir -p src/main/java

 copy > src/main/java/com/unitn/webcrawler/BasicCrawler.java